preetcoder12/Truck_byte/README.md

-# 🚛 LoadMate - Truck Management System
+# 🚛 TruckByte - Truck Management System

 LoadMate is a **MERN stack** application designed to simplify truck rentals, driver management, and logistics operations.
 It enables users to book, list, and manage trucks seamlessly.